openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 {{< / highlight >}}

 ### Testing with a Cluster from a Cluster Pool
 The `cluster_claim` below claims an OCP 4.7 cluster in AWS from a pool owned by `openshift-ci`.
-If the cluster is successfuly claimed from the pool, `ci-operator` executes the specified multi-stage test and provides it the credentials to access the cluster via two environmental variables:
+If the cluster is successfully claimed from the pool, `ci-operator` executes the specified multi-stage test and provides it the credentials to access the cluster via two environmental variables:

 -  `${KUBECONFIG}`: Path to `system:admin` credentials.
 -  `${KUBEADMIN_PASSWORD_FILE}`: Path to the `kubeadmin` password file.